 Obviously there are also expenses incurred in buying costumes and shoes, and in travelling to and entering the competitions themselves.
 If you reach this level, it's often a good idea to ask some more experienced dancers for advice.

-Membership of CDC conveys several benefits, including:
+Membership of CDC typically conveys several benefits, including:

-- Free first class after you join;
+- Some number of free classes after you join;

 - Cheaper prices for all subsequent classes;

 - Cheaper prices or exclusive access to some club events;

 - Occasional discounts for CDC members at some shops and on-line stores (announced on the home page when they arise).